-As the end of the year draws near, our project is proud of what we have achieved in the first year of it's existence!
+As the end of the year draws near,

+our project is proud of what we have achieved in the first year of it's existence!
 We are very thankful to Handri Fourie who created our project logo, capturing all the dimensions of our project very effectively.
 The SMILE: Living with diabetes project aims to share the message that those diagnosed with diabetes can live a happy, productive life.
 We aim to develop interventions to help those living with diabetes to attain positive support from significant others, find meaning in living with diabetes and have positive perceptions about diabetes, as this can improve the effective management of diabetes.

+"The SMILE: Living with diabetes project aims to share the message that those diagnosed with diabetes can live a happy, productive life..."
 One of the highlights of the year was a meeting, held on 26 September at the CDE in Houghton, with the medical experts supporting this project.
 The meeting, attended by Prof. Segal, Mr Brown and Sr Davel, was aimed at sharing our main findings and getting input from them.
 The team of experts were impressed with the findings, providing a new perspective on the psychology behind diabetes.

-We are also very proud of three students who submitted their dissertations: Christiaan Bekker explored the experience of meaning in life and psychological well-being of parents living with children with diabetes; Deborah Jonker explored the illness perceptions of adolescents with well-controlled diabetes, and how these perceptions help them to manage their diabetes well; and Bea Mulder explored the lived experience of adolescents with well-controlled diabetes.
+We are also very proud of three students who submitted their dissertations: Christiaan Bekker explored the experience of meaning in life and psychological well-being of parents living with children with diabetes; Deborah Jonker explored the illness perceptions of adolescents with well-controlled diabetes, and how these perceptions help them to manage their diabetes well; and Bea Mulder explored the lived experience of adolescents with wellcontrolled diabetes.